Want to follow along with this writing? Sign up Today, it's free and easy

 In the little time it took me to read this I was crying like a baby this story has so much emotion.
 I don't get how you could pack so much emotion into a story this was amazing!

-over 2 years ago Holly Brooke said:
+almost 3 years ago Holly Brooke said:

 Emotional, but a good story

-over 2 years ago Veronica Wolf said:
+almost 3 years ago Veronica Wolf said:

 This was a really good story.
 I know that I would be super upset if I went through all of this in one day.
 I found a few small errors, like one time you said though instead of through.
 But, as I earlier stated I really enjoyed this story and I found it very well written.
 KEEP WRITING!

-almost 3 years ago L.B.K said:
+about 3 years ago L.B.K said:

 I liked the story a lot.
 It was very interesting yet, I feel like maybe a more background about the girl may give the reader more connection.
 Also, maybe you can foreshadow about how the boy cheats more because it sounded like he was faithful in the beginning.
 Other than that I think that the whole story was good.
 I could see and feel the girls pain and I could tell how hurt she was.
 I have never been in this situation but, I would hate to know that my boyfriend was cheating on me.
 Great job overall! :)

-almost 3 years ago Eibhleann Cooperman said:
+about 3 years ago Eibhleann Cooperman said:

 This looks great so far.
 At the moment, it feels quite short, like there's something missing.
 There's a slightly rushed feeling to the whole piece.